-In this paper we present {\sc slisemap}, a novel manifold embedding method. {\sc slisemap} embeds data items into a lower-dimensional space such that the nearby data items are modelled by the same white-box model.
-Therefore, in addition to reducing the dimensionality of the data, the {\sc slisemap} creates a global interpretable model that can be used to explore and explain black box classification and regression models.
+In this paper, we present a novel supervised manifold embedding method, {\sc slisemap}, that embeds data items into a lower-dimensional space such that nearby data items are modelled by the same white box model.
+Therefore, in addition to reducing the dimensionality of the data, {\sc slisemap} creates a visualisation that can be used to globally explore and explain black box classification and regression models.

-We showed that the state-of-the-art manifold dimensionality measures, unsurprisingly, cannot be used to explain classifiers or regression models.
-On the other hand, the state-of-the-art tools to explain black box models are mostly focused on classifiers and they typically provide only local explanations.
+We show that the state-of-the-art dimensionality reduction methods, unsurprisingly, cannot be used to explain classifiers or regression models.
+On the other hand, the state-of-the-art tools used to explain black box models typically only provide local explanations for single examples, whereas {\sc slisemap} gives an overview of all local explanations.

-An interesting future work would be to explore how the {\sc slisemap} visualizations can be used to help build better models and to visualize or adjust model parameters.
-For example, if {\sc slisemap} visualization could show that some data items are systematically classified wrongly, which could then be used to improve the underlying supervised learning model with the user feedback.
+Interesting future work would be to explore how {\sc slisemap} visualisations can be used to better understand data, both with and without a black box model, and to help build better models.
+For example, if a {\sc slisemap} visualisation could show that some group of data items should be handled differently.
+Future work could also explore how to use {\sc slisemap} to detect anomalous behaviours, such as outliers or concept drift.
+Finally, the scaling of {\sc slisemap} could be improved by, e.g., using stochastic optimisation or prototypes.

+The source code for {\sc slisemap}, published under an open source MIT license, as well as the code needed to replicate all of the experiments in this paper, is available via GitHub \citep{bjorklund2022slisemapgithub}.